magomimmo/modern-cljs/doc/tutorial-04.md

 ```

 > NOTE 2: in CLJ/CLJS when a function changes the state of a mutable
-> object, is idiomatic to appen to it the "!" character.
+> object, it is idiomatic to append the `!` char to it.
 This happens
 > very frequently in interoperable scenarios with the underlining
-> hosting platform.
+> hosting platforms (i.e. JVM, JSVM and CLR at the moment).

 Lastly, we need a function for counting the lenght of a string.
 The
 `count` function works on any kind of collection and on strings as